 Share This Article

+In this article, you’ll learn about strengths-based parenting.
 In my last article, I defined positive parenting as a continuation of the celebration of Parents Month.

 I highlighted six characteristics of positive parenting, including working with children’s strengths instead of picking at their weaknesses.